Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 Let's start by describing the playground.
 Imagine that we want to train a model to predict the aqueous solubility of a molecule.

-Aqueous solubility is measured in Molar unit and can range from zero (i.e., completely insoluble in water like wax) to one Molar (i.e., completely soluble in water like salt).
+Aqueous solubility is measured in Molar unit and can range from zero (i.e., completely insoluble in water like crystallized wax) to one Molar (i.e., completely soluble in water like salt).

 Since this is an imaginary scene, let’s pretend we have access to 1 million molecules with their corresponding aqueous solubility.
 This will constitute the population distribution of aqueous solubility (Figure 1).